johnbintz/jasmine-headless-webkit/index.md

 spyOn(window, 'confirm').andReturn(false)
 {% endhighlight %}

-`console.log()` also works, though it's just a wrapper around `JSON.stringify()`.
+`console.log()` also works.
+If Jasmine is loaded, you get to use `jasmine.pp`, Jasmine's built-in pretty-printer.
+If not, you'll get `JSON.stringify()`.
 This means that cyclical objects, like HTML elements, can't be directly serialized (yet).
 Use jQuery to help you retrieve the HTML:

 {% highlight js %}
 console.log($('#element').parent().html())